texora/GeekU/README.md

 ### For Development

-For development, we build client/server bundles (re-building on change) -AND- launch our rest server (restarting on change).
+For development, build (and re-build on change) the client/server bundles -AND- launch the rest server (which restarts on change).

 ```
 $ cd {project-root}